Cleaners From Venus

 Philippe "Richard Clayderman" Pages is regularly quoted as 'the most successful pianist in the world', having sold over seventy million records worldwide.
 OK, not quite in, say, Billy Joel or Elton John territory, but not bad for a conservatoire student who threw up a promising career as a concert pianist to help support his family.
 The story goes, Pages attended an audition in 1976 for a pianist to record a piece written by noted French producer Olivier Toussaint for his daughter, Ballade Pour Adeline, beating around twenty other attendees, due to a combination of his approach, technique and good looks.

 The single sold a phenomenal twenty-two million copies, precipitating an album, variously titled Richard Clayderman or Ballade pour Adeline, containing an uneasy mixture of the expected piano schmaltz and a handful of more interesting tracks, including L'Enfant Et La Mer, Black Deal, with its funky Clav work (two of the album's less schmaltzy pieces) and the vaguely bluesy Secret Of My Life (Two).
-Old Fashion, on the other hand, while not especially interesting, is a case study in what happens when you get a classical musician to play rock'n'roll piano.
+Old Fashion [sic.], on the other hand, while not especially interesting, is a case study in what happens when you get a classical musician to play rock'n'roll piano.

 Doubtless due to a limited budget, as well as his ubiquitous piano, Clayderman plays Hammond, Clavinet, ARP, Moog and Korg synths and...
 Mellotron.
 I know; I didn't expect it, either, but that's why this is here.
 He adds choirs to L'Enfant Et La Mer, Black Deal and La Milliere, although the choir on Lyphard Melodie sounds real.
 Well, what can I say?
 I'm not exactly going to recommend that you go out to trawl your local charity shop/thrift store to find a copy of this, but it's far less offensive than I'd expected, with a couple of passable tracks.
 Little Mellotron, but, frankly, I'm amazed it's there at all.
-I'm slightly surprised that this isn't on CD, but Clayderman's millions of devoted, elderly female fans aren't going to be interested in hearing their idol experiment; they just want schmaltz (third time I've used that term in this review) and lots of it.
+I'm slightly surprised that this is so hard to find on CD, but Clayderman's millions of devoted, elderly female fans aren't going to be interested in hearing their idol experiment; they just want schmaltz (third time I've used that term in this review) and lots of it.

 More or Less the Truth (2002, 44.39) **½/T

 Matt Sampson guests on Mellotron on two tracks: Hilliard has nothing audible, although there's a multiply-repeating lengthy choir sample running through the track, but White Paradise has a repeating grungy string part, although its lack of variety makes me wonder just how real it is.
-Well, they do actually credit the 'Tron, so you'd like to think it's genuine...
+Well, they do actually credit the Mellotron, so you'd like to think it's genuine...
 Anyway, I can't really recommend this, unless you're absolutely desperate to hear a band writing lyrics in their second (or possibly third) language, trying to recreate a several year-old style.

 My Back Wages (2000, recorded 198?-199?, 62.46) ***½/T